What are the first signs of eye cancer?

 - Eye bulging

-- Dark spot in your eye that gets bigger
+- Dark spot in or on your eye that gets bigger

 - Pain around the eye (note this can be rare)